Alexander Gustafsson: Early career

 Gustafsson also competed in the martial arts form of shootfighting, before starting his professional MMA career, with a Shoot record of 5–1, with 4 wins by KO/TKO and 1 by decision, his only loss came by split decision against Mats Nilsson in the Kaisho Battle 2007 event.
-He also competed in a smaller amount of submission wrestling and submission grappling matches, in which he was also undefeated.
 Before signing with the UFC, Gustafsson fought mostly in smaller promotions in Sweden and other parts of Europe.
 By 2009, he had racked up a perfect pro-record of 8–0, with 6 wins coming by the way of KO/TKO, 1 by submission and 1 by decision.

 The most notable victories in his first 8 fights came against German prospect Florian Muller, who he defeated by TKO in the second round on 13 March 2008.

 Later that year, after another TKO victory against Matteo Minonzio, he replaced his former opponent Florian Muller on less than 24 hours notice against Krzysztof Kulak, who at the time was a top prospect in Poland, on 13 September 2008, at KSW Extra.
 He won the fight knocking Kulak down several times, earning the unanimous decision victory.

 In his last fight before he was signed to the UFC, Gustafsson fought European veteran Vladimir Shemarov on 30 May 2009 at Superior Challenge 3.
 He won the fight by knockout in the first round.

+Gustafsson received his purple belt in Brazilian Jiu Jitsu 2019.